oneapi-src/oneDNN/rfcs/20221010-add-ocl-ooo-queue/README.md

 ### Generic API
 The generic API for primitive execution is available for either stream in-order or out-of-order.
 Creating an out-of-order stream with the generic API will be made available for the OpenCL runtime.
+The execution API can be used with the out-of-order stream but the burden of the proper synchronization will be on the user because the API doesn't return events.
+As an option, users can use barriers.